-Another way that a patient may consume liquid nicotine is through a “mix your own” method.
+Another way a patient may consume liquid nicotine is through a “mix your own” method.

-In these cases, the individual will have 10% nicotine liquid imported, which is then combined with non-nicotine e-liquid that can be easily purchased locally in Australia.
+In these cases, the individual will have undiluted nicotine liquid imported, which is then mixed with non-nicotine e-liquid that can be easily purchased locally in Australia.

-If a person is using 5 ml per day of liquid they mixed to an ultimate concentration of about 12mg/ml, the three month supply for the prescription would be 20 ml of liquid nicotine at a concentration of 100mg/ml.
+If a person uses 5 ml per day of liquid, mixed to an ultimate concentration of about 12mg/ml, then the three-month supply for the prescription would be 20 ml of liquid nicotine at a concentration of 100mg/ml.

 Pre-Filled Pods & Cartridges

-In instances where the individual is using pre-filled cartridges or pods containing premixed nicotine liquid, the prescription will stipulate the concentration of the nicotine and the number of days.
+In instances where the individual uses pre-filled cartridges or pods containing premixed nicotine liquid, the prescription will stipulate the concentration of the nicotine and the number of days.

-For example, an individual who requires a concentration of 12mg/ml liquid nicotine a day, divided into four doses a day, so one pod would be needed for three days.
+For example, for an individual who requires a concentration of 12mg/ml liquid nicotine a day, divided into four doses a day, one pod would be needed for three days.

-That is ten pods for a month (at 120mg/ml) per month, and would require 30 pods for the three month period (at 360 mg/ml)
+That is ten pods for a month (at 120mg/ml) per month and would require 30 pods for three months (at 360 mg/ml)

-Or alternatively they can purchase liquid nicotine from an authorized Australian compounding pharmacy, such as Nicopharm.
-This is made possible through the “compounding exemption” contained in item 6 of Schedule 5 of the Australian Therapeutic Goods Regulations.
+Alternatively, they can purchase liquid nicotine from an authorised Australian compounding pharmacy, such as Nicopharm.
+This is made possible through the “compounding exemption” in item 6 of Schedule 5 of the Australian Therapeutic Goods Regulations.